 It would appear from the figures just given that the banks generally consider it advisable to hold about half the amount of liabilities at call in coin and bullion.
-In the last two years under review the ratio has risen to more than four-sevenths.
+In the two years 1913 and 1914 the ratio rose to more than four-sevenths, and in 1915 to nearly three-fourths.
 The drop to 47.10 per cent. in 1907 was due to the very large increase in the amount of deposits during the year, and to the fact that the increase in the coin and bullion held, considerable though it was, did not keep pace therewith.
 The large rise in 1913 was due to a decrease in the deposits, coupled with a simultaneous advance in coin, bullion, and Australian notes.
+The result of over 73 per cent. for 1915 is abnormal, and is due to the rise in the holdings of Australian notes, which are being held in excess of requirements.

-(ii.)
+- (ii.)
 Queensland Treasury Notes.
 No bank notes are issued by any of the banks in Queensland, where a Treasury note took the place of bank notes from 1893.
-These Treasury notes are disregarded in the quarterly statements of the banks; according to Treasury returns the amount outstanding on 30th June, 1914, was £34,208, partly in circulation, and the balance held by the banks.
-Under the Australian Notes Act, previously referred to, the issue of notes by a State is now prohibited.
+These Treasury notes are disregarded in the quarterly statements of the banks; according to Treasury returns the amount outstanding on 30th June, 1915, was £30,549, partly in circulation, and the balance held by the banks.
+Under the Australian Notes Act, previously referred to, the issue of notes by a State is now prohibited. - (iii.)

-(iii.)
 States.
 The proportion of coin, bullion and Australian notes to liabilities at call varies considerably in the different States, and is generally highest in Western Australia, and lowest in Queensland and Tasmania.
-A table is appended shewing the percentages for each State for the quarter ended 30th June in each of the years 1905 to 1914:--
+A table is appended shewing the percentage for each State for the quarter ended 30th June in each of the years 1906 to 1915:-